List of Inspector Rebus characters: Detective Chief Inspector James Macrae

 Detective Chief Inspector James Macrae is the head of CID at Gayfield Square police station in Edinburgh when Rebus and Clarke are stationed there after the closure of St Leonard's, that is, in Fleshmarket Close, The Naming of the Dead, and Exit Music (2004-2007).
 He does not like or trust Rebus, not even giving him a desk in the CID room at first, and suspending him three days before retirement in Exit Music.
-He has a favored DI, Derek Starr, who does what he wants, but he also likes DS Clarke.
+He has a favoured DI, Derek Starr, who does what he wants, but he also likes DS Clarke.

 Detective Chief Inspector James Page

 Detective Chief Inspector James Page is in charge of the Gayfield Square CID during the period of Rebus's retirement (starting with Standing in Another Man's Grave, 2012).
 Because the station was not designed with an office for the DCI, he has repurposed a closet as his office.
 At first, he and DI Siobhan Clarke seem to have some romantic history, but it is not mentioned in later novels.
-He is a well-organized, cheerful manager of the team, and loves the limelight and networking with his superiors, which disgusts Rebus.
+He is a well-organised, cheerful manager of the team, and loves the limelight and networking with his superiors, which disgusts Rebus.
 When Rebus serves as a DS at Gayfield Square in Saints of the Shadow Bible, DCI Page does not appreciate him and kicks him out of the station.